- Ensure the project’s success with a structured analysis

 The best time to use the Project Health Check in your project is – always.
 The earlier, the better.
 You can do a Project Health Check in every phase of your project.

 I recommend an external moderator, especially if you’ve never done a Project Health Check before or if the project is prone to conflicts.
-In the end, you want a realistic and not a gracious assessment.
+In the end, you want a realistic assessment, not a favorable one.

 The project manager but also every other person who can do a valuable constribution to answering the questions.
 If the project is large, you should involve the PMO (Project Management Office).